diggahdee/diggahdee.github.io/_drafts/blog-deep-dives/1-corinthians-13-4-love-is.md

 **DEFINITION DEEP DIVE:**

 - ***"spiritual gifts"*** - I find it interesting and a little off that the word "gift" here has no definition in Strong's concordance.
 Only the word "spiritual".
-A little research/googling uncovered that the word [gift](http://lectionarygreek.blogspot.com/2010/01/1-corinthians-121-11.html) isn't in the original text but added by translators based on context.
+A little research/googling uncovered that the word [gift](http://lectionarygreek.blogspot.com/2010/01/1-corinthians-121-11.html) isn't in the original text but added by translators, "based on context".
 	- **"spiritual" or "[pneumatikos](https://www.biblestudytools.com/lexicons/greek/kjv/pneumatikos.html)" Strong Conordance (greek).**
 		1. relating to the human spirit, or rational soul, as part of the man which is akin to God and serves as his instrument or organ
 				- that which possesses the nature of the rational soul